-Table - Definitions - Miscellaneous Provisions TERM RM DEFINITION Rock Hard naturally occurring elastic material which is not significantly affected by immersion in water and cannot be dug with construction equipment normally used for the particular operation.
-Roughness The roughness of the finished road surface in IRI as measured by a Roughness Meter approved by Superintendent.
+Table - Definitions - N liscellaneous Provisions TERM DEFINITION Rock Hard naturally occurring elastic material which is not significantly affected by immersion in water and cannot be dug with construction equipment normally used for the particular operation.
+Roughness The roughness of the finished road surface in IRI as measured by Roughness Meter approved by Superintendent.
 RTO Registered Training Organisation.
 Rural Areas Means areas not defined as Urban Area(s).
 RWA Restricted Work Area.
 SDS Safety Data Sheet - provides information about hazardous materials such as identity, ingredients, health and physical hazards, safe handling and storage, emergency procedures, and disposal considerations.
 Shall Indicates a mandatory requirement unless the context clearly indicates otherwise.
-Shoulder That portion of a road carriageway adjacent to the pavement, and flush with the surface of the pavement.
-Provides run-off for vehicles from traffic lanes.
+ShoulderThat portion of a road carriageway adjacent to the pavement, and flus with the surface of the pavement.
+Provides run-off for vehicles from tr lanes.
 May be sealed or unsealed.
-Stabilisation Process used to enhance material properties for pavement design purposes to overcome deficiencies in available materials, by incorporation of a binder or granular material (or both).
+Stabilisation Process used to enhance material properties for pavement design purposes to overcome deficiencies in available materials, by incorporatio of a binder or granular material (or both).
 Stop Berm An independent blockage of a table drain or a diversion of flow into a culvert.
-Sub-base One or more layers of material placed over the subgrade and below the basecourse extending for the full width of the pavement and shoulder.
-Top 150 mm of material below subgrade surface.
-Also known as sub- layer.
-Refer to PROJECT SPECIFIC REQUIREMENTS in the RFT/R Subgrade placed against an existing pavement is to be compacted to MMDD.
-Subgrade surface The prepared surface immediately beneath the pavement and shoulder layers.
+Sub-baseOne or more layers of material placed over the subgrade and below basecourse extending for the full width of the pavement and should ended Subgrade Top 150 mm of material below subgrade surface.
+Also known as subgrade layer.
+Refer to PROJECT SPECIFIC REQUIREMENTS in the RFT/RFQ.
+Subgrade placed against an existing pavement is to be compacted to 98% MMDD.
+Subgrade surface The prepared surface immediately beneath the pavement and shoulayers.
 Surface Formation A road formation constructed from material generally cut from the table drains.
-Table Drain Block lock A block constructed in a table drain to divert water into an offlet drain.
-TGS Traffic Guidance Scheme.
+Table Drain Block A block constructed in a table drain to divert water into an of TGSTraffic Guidance Scheme.
 TGSs are part of TMP.
-Includes, but is not limited to, plans, drawings, sketches, diagrams, instructions, and after hours arrangements.
-Formerly referred to as Traffic Control Diagram.
-TMP Traffic Management Plan.
+Includes, but is no limited to, plans, drawings, sketches, diagrams, instructions, and after hours arrangements.
+Formerly referred to as Traffic Control Diagram ТМР Traffic Management Plan.
 Includes TGSs.
 Unpaved Areas Those areas within the road reserve boundary which are not part of the road pavement, including any medians not paved, batters and table drains and blocks, but excluding footpaths and vehicle access strips.
 Unsuitable Material Any material that does not conform to the properties specified for the replacement materials to be used.
 If properties of the replacement materials to be used are not specified, then Unsuitable Materials are materials which do not conform to the properties specified for standard fill.